 The relationship between Vladimir and Estragon is like an old married couple, moaning and arguing with each other for years yet still sticking together.

 Estragon's response when Vladimir asks him how's the carrot he's eating: "It's a carrot."

-Estragon finds out that Vladimir's happy despite being separated from him for the night, especially because Vladimir's happy that he didn't have to get up at night to urinate.
+Estragon finds out that Vladimir's happy despite being separated from him for the night, especially because Vladimir's happy that he didn't have to get up in the middle of the night.

 Estragon: You see?
-He even pisses better when I'm not there.
+You even piss better when I'm not around.